Volkansari3/medical-rag-system/README.md

 **1. Try alternative cloud GPU providers immediately (same day)**

 - **RunPod** — Spot A100 80GB instances are usually available even when specific providers are out.
 A single A100 80GB fits a 70B model in 4-bit quantization (GGUF/AWQ).
-Cost: ~$1.5–2/hr.
 - **Vast.ai** — More options, cheaper spot market, slightly less reliable.
 Good for non-critical benchmarks.
 - **Lambda Labs** — Often has H100 SXM availability.
 More expensive but stable.
-- **Together AI / Fireworks AI** — If I only need inference (not fine-tuning), their APIs serve 70B models (Llama-3.1-70B, Mixtral 8x22B) with no GPU setup needed.
+- **Together AI / Fireworks AI** — If I only need inference (not fine-tuning), their APIs serve 70B models with no GPU setup needed.
 Fast to start, pay-per-token.

 **2. Use quantization to fit on smaller GPUs if needed**